The Felony Preliminary Examination is a Critical Stage in any Felony Prosecution

 Why Would I Waive It?

-A preliminary exam may be waived if holding it would not provide any benefit to the defendant.
+A felony preliminary examination may be waived if holding it would not benefit the defendant.
 There is some danger that a witness will appear for the exam and not at trial.
-This is an issue if the testimony is later introduced at trial and defense counsel does not have a chance to cross-examine the person in the presence of the jury.
-Holding the exam may also decrease the chances that the prosecutor will offer a favorable plea later on.
-In some cases, specifically those involving the alleged abuse of children, a preliminary exam where the complainants must testify could cause the prosecutor to be less willing or less able to work out a lenient deal in the future.
+This is an issue if the testimony is later introduced at trial and defense counsel does not have a chance to cross-examine the person in the jury’s presence.
+Holding the preliminary examination may also decrease the chances that the prosecutor will offer a favorable plea later.
+In some cases, specifically, those involving the alleged abuse of children, a felony preliminary examination where the complainants must testify could cause the prosecutor to be less willing or less able to work out a lenient deal in the future.

-Other Factors to Consider Regarding a Preliminary Examination
+Other Factors to Consider Regarding a Felony Preliminary Examination

 The felony prosecution process is a daunting one.
-A conviction carries the possibility of jail time, fines, years of probation, and a lifetime of collateral consequences associated with being a felon.
+A conviction can result in jail time, fines, years of probation, and a lifetime of collateral consequences associated with being a felon.
 Before your case starts, you need a lawyer who knows the law, the prosecutor, and the court.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience handling felonies in Oakland County, Macomb County, Wayne County, and throughout Michigan.
-They know when the prosecution should be compelled to hold an exam, when it is not beneficial to the client, and all the details that must be considered throughout a felony prosecution.
+They know when the prosecution should be compelled to hold a felony preliminary examination when it is not beneficial to the client, and all the details that must be considered throughout a felony prosecution.
 The best way to handle a felony charge is to begin the process with an experienced legal team in your corner, protecting your rights and guiding you through the complicated process that begins with the arraignment and probable cause conference.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.